-It is worth noting however that some of diseases, like herpes, HPV, and syphilis, can also spread with skin to skin contact with infected areas, including parts of the genitalia not covered by the condom.
+It is worth noting however that some of the diseases, like herpes, HPV, and syphilis, can also spread with skin-to-skin contact with infected areas, including parts of the genitalia not covered by the condom.

-Yes and No: Properly selected hormonal contraceptive (pills, patches, injections, vaginal rings, intrauterine devices with hormonal components) can have a beneficial effect on the menstrual flow.
-However, if not carefully selected they can also have negative side effects such as depression, weight gain, migraines and so on.
+Yes and No: Properly selected hormonal contraceptives (pills, patches, injections, vaginal rings, intrauterine devices with hormonal components) can have a beneficial effect on the menstrual flow.
+However, if not carefully selected they can also have negative side effects such as depression, weight gain, migraines, and so on.

-- You can get pregnant at any day of your cycle after unprotected sex
+3. You can get pregnant on any day of your cycle after unprotected sex

 Yes: You can only get pregnant during the ovulation period.
-However, this time varies from different women and well as from cycle to cycle.
-There can be a number of things impacting when a woman ovulates (sickness, stress, travelling, lifestyle changes and even for no apparent reasons)
+However, this time varies from different woman and well from cycle to cycle.
+There can be a number of things impacting when a woman ovulates (sickness, stress, traveling, lifestyle changes, and even for no apparent reasons)

 Yes: when you start using any form of contraceptive, your body needs to get used to a new dose of hormones.
 This can cause vaginal discharge, which doesn’t indicate pathology.
 The absence of any discharge is also perfectly normal.

-- You need anaesthesia for intrauterine device insertion
+5. You need anesthesia for intrauterine device insertion

-Yes and No: Can be done with or without anaesthesia.
+Yes and No: This can be done with or without anesthesia.
 And is inserted during menstruation when the cervix is slightly open.
 The procedure takes several minutes.
 The pain threshold varies for each woman Some find the procedure unpleasant and others don’t.

 Yes and No: This is subjective to the individual.
 Not all women experience this side effect, but some do.
 As a rule, hormonal contraceptive options should be carefully selected by a doctor.
-If you are experiencing weight gain of other side effect, you should contact your doctor.
+If you are experiencing weight gain or other side effects, you should contact your doctor.

 Male Contraceptive Methods